 Net cash used in investing activities was \$17.7 million, \$450,000 and \$242,000 for the years ended December 31, 2006, 2005 and 2004, respectively.
 Net cash used in investing activities for the year ended December 31, 2006 was primarily related to the purchase of short-term investments and, to a lesser extent, purchase of property and equipment offset somewhat by the proceeds from the maturity of short-term investments.
-Net cash used in investing activities was \$10.0 million for the nine months ended September 30, 2007 compared to net cash used in investing activities of \$20.5 million for the nine months ended September 30, 2006.
-Net cash provided by investing activities for the nine months ended September 30, 2007 was primarily related to the proceeds from the maturity of short-term investments and to a lesser extent investments partially offset by the purchase of short-term investments and, to a lesser extent, the purchase of property and equipment.
+Net cash used in investing activities for the years ended December 31, 2005 and 2004 was related to the purchase of property and equipment.
+Net cash provided by investing activities was \$10.0 million for the nine months ended September 30, 2007 compared to net cash used in investing activities of \$20.5 million for the nine months ended September 30, 2006.
+Net cash provided by investing activities for the nine months ended September 30, 2007 was primarily related to the proceeds from the maturity of short-term investments partially offset by the purchase of short-term investments and, to a lesser extent, the purchase of property and equipment.